ZeusSeinGrossopa/Authentication-API/README.md

 With the following code you can authenticate a user with your access token and login to the XboxLive account.
 The [LoginInToXboxLiveResponse](https://github.com/ZeusSeinGrossopa/Authentication-API/blob/master/src/main/java/de/zeus/authentication/api/xboxauth/LoginInToXboxLiveResponse.java)
 contains serveral information and the final token.
-The relayingParty is the application where to authorize the user.
+The relyingParty is the application where to authorize the user.
 For example is the application url from minecraft: _`rp://api.minecraftservices.com/`_.

 ```
 try {
-    LoginInToXboxLiveResponse authenticateResponse = AuthenticationAPI.authenticate("<your access token>", "<relayingParty>");
+    LoginInToXboxLiveResponse authenticateResponse = AuthenticationAPI.authenticate("<your access token>", "<relyingParty>");
 } catch (Exception e) {
     throw new RuntimeException(e);
 }